varapp/varapp-docs/docs/src/deployment.rst

     pip3 install cython             # necessary to build C extensions pip3 install mysqlclient        # MySQL driver

+* Edit the settings file to fit your environment:

+  The app needs a file with various settings (typically called ``settings.py``), a template of which is already present in the distribution inside ``varmed/settings/settings_template.py``.

+  Typically the settings file should be written and stored externally, then copied into the module inside ``varmed/settings/settings.py``.

+  Common settings are in ``vamed/settings/base.py`` and can be overwritten in ``settings.py``, but usually you won't need to change anything there.

 * Install:

   Enter the app's source folder (``${SOURCE_DIR}/django-varapp-<version>``).